Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-03/week-03-minutes.md

 ### Scrum

 - Backlog points are big features
-- For scrum we want to split up features into smaller bits and work on those
+- For scrum, we want to split up features into smaller bits and work on those
 - These bits will be issues that we work on
 - Tag use:
     - TODO - when you want something to be done